avishkarsaha/tutorials/layernorm_cuda/layernorm-tutorial.md

     # 3. Apply scale and shift
     return x_norm * weight + bias
 ```
-Now lets analyze each step and the challenges it presents for CUDA:
+Now lets analyze each step and the key considerations for moving this to CUDA:
 #### 1. Computing the mean:
 ```python
 mean = x.mean()  # Really doing: sum(sequence)/len(sequence)